Documentation

 - "Find the process consuming the most memory and kill it."

-- "Check if the Nginx service is running and restart it if not."
+- "Check if the IIS/Nginx service is running and restart it if not."

 Open Terminal

 For direct, low-level access, use the Open Terminal feature.
-This opens a fully interactive session to your server directly in the browser, functioning equivalently to a standard SSH connection.
+This opens a fully interactive session to your server directly in the browser, functioning equivalently to a standard SSH or PowerShell Remoting connection.

 Advanced AI Planning